bloominstituteoftechnology/ios-guided-project-alert-controllers-pickers-timers/README.md

 1. Demo the countdown app

-## Storyboard Tasks

-1. Design the UI using stack view (see storyboard of finished project for details)
-2. Wire up outlets for the UI components in `CountdownViewController`
-3. Wire up actions for "START" and "RESET" buttons

 ## Initial View Controller Tasks

-4. Implement `showAlert()` - explain how alert controllers work and the various configuration options; mention the use of closures for action button handlers, but don't go in-depth; closures will be covered in the networking sprint
+2. Implement `showAlert()` - explain how alert controllers work and the various configuration options; mention the use of closures for action button handlers, but don't go in-depth; closures will be covered in the networking sprint
     ```swift
 	private func showAlert() {
         let alert = UIAlertController(title: "Timer Finished!", message: "Your countdown is over.", preferredStyle: .alert)